| Forum/Discussions | Constitution & ByLaws, Rules | Officers & Board Members | Info on Nationals & NA Championships | Schedules | Results & News |

 10 a.m.
 Start and back-to-back racing

-2 p.m. or no later than that, Start and multiple back-to-back races
+2 pm or ASAP, Start and multiple back-to-back races

 ASAP Trophy presentations